-10. Open the cardboard box and remove the filter (if equipped).
+10. If the optional air filter was ordered, open the cardboard box and remove the air filter.

 Chapter 3 Setup/Installation

 Only persons who have been properly trained and hold the appropriate qualifications should attempt to install, operate, or maintain this equipment.